 The fact is, we do have the power to manage our data storage.
 We have the capacity to be diligent in deleting emails, trimming the attachments kept in our customer software and sifting through the files for unused information.

-The question is no longer about whether we can but how can we do it with maximum efficiency.
+The question is no longer about whether we can but how we can do it with maximum efficiency.
 Enter a new age of software.
 Fasade is just another branch on the growing tree of digital expansion.
 It’s not just about greening our digital space, but filtering information as it is created, building businesses practices that will support sustainability and protecting the information that needs to be kept.

 If you want to prioritise optimal growth capacity, it should be part of your IT roadmap to promote healthy and secure maintenance of data.
-If careful and structured e-waste disposal is not made a priority, then we may find ourselves overcrowded with carbon-heavy data centres and drowning in information, and if that happens, then the machines will have already won.
+If careful and structured digital waste disposal is not made a priority, then we may find ourselves overcrowded with carbon-heavy data centres and drowning in information, and if that happens, then the machines will have already won.

 A collection of articles, thoughts, and digital-sustainability tips from our crew here at Fasade